-Ask remote employees how they are set-up for working from home and encourage them to get the equipment they need.
-If they are experiencing ergonomic issues, you can direct them to the Be Well at Work web page.
-There, they can find numerous tips, instructions for scheduling a virtual ergonomic assessment, and a list of equipment available for purchase - at no cost to the employee - that can be delivered to their home.
-For larger items such as chairs and desks, employees must first complete an online virtual ergonomic assessment.
+Ask your employees how they are set-up for working from home and encourage them to get the equipment they need.
+If they are experiencing ergonomic issues, you can direct them to the Be Well at Work web page dedicated to ergonomics for working at home.
+There, they can find numerous tips as well as instructions for scheduling a virtual ergonomic assessment and a list of peripherals available for purchase - at no cost to the employee - that can be delivered to their home.
+For larger items such as chairs and desks, they must first complete an online virtual ergonomic assessment.